tkakrdpahd/PalletTown/001/NOTE.md

 The difference is subtle, but intentional: it reflects a distinction between unknown and none—a distinction that early C eventually had to make explicit.

+### JavaScript

+You might wonder why JavaScript suddenly appears here.
+After encountering the parameter `void`, what came to my mind was not another C concept, but JavaScript’s `object`.

+At this stage—still 001, or rather 001-XXX—I am not going to discuss data formats such as JSON.

+That is a topic better revisited later, when this project reaches vcpkg, C++, and the Drogon framework.

+Still, it is worth mentioning this briefly.

+Before the emergence of TypeScript, JavaScript had a peculiar feeling:
+almost everything felt like just a string.

+To recall that time—debugging meant inserting dozens of `console.log()` statements into a single JavaScript file spanning hundreds of thousands of lines, trying to figure out *what that thing actually was*.

+React did not exist yet, either.

 ## Build & Run

 In *C Programming: A Modern Approach* by King (2008), the author introduces the compiler and linker early on using `gcc`.